 1985-1997 Bentley Turbo R

-First up is the Bently Turbo R, ranging in years from 1985 to 1997.
+First up is the Bently Turbo R, ranging from 1985 to 1997.
 The Turbo R was originally launched onto the market in 1985, and its turbocharged 6.75-liter V8 engine helped set it apart from its top rivals by delivering an astounding 328 horsepower.

 The Turbo R has recently experienced a boost in popularity, so within the next one or two years, it could sell for a lot more than its current $13,500 ‘good condition’ value.
 It has been slower to rise in value than other collector cars, but that could change soon.